vertopolkaLF/acf_show_field_id/readme.txt

 == Screenshots ==

-1. Field names displayed in the Classic Editor
+1. Field names displayed in the Gutenberg editor
-2. Field names shown in Gutenberg Block Editor
-3. Copy to clipboard functionality in action

 == Changelog ==